ispras/scrapy-puppeteer-service/README.md

 ### **/click**

-This method allows to click on first element that is matched by selector and return page result.
+This POST method allows to click on first element that is matched by selector and return page result.

 Example request body:
 ```json5